Domestic Violence from a Child's Point of View

 Secrecy and Silence

 For children experiencing domestic violence, the dynamics of secrecy and the ‘conspiracy of silence’ can play a major role in their lives.
-The violence at home may not be referred to or discussed with members of the family or friends.
+The violence at home may not be referred to or discussed with family members or friends.
 Children may keep their life at home a secret out of feelings of shame or fear.
-Older children in particular may be aware of the stigma attached to the issue and consequently experience feelings of degradation and humiliation.
+Older children may be particularly aware of the stigma attached to the issue and consequently experience feelings of degradation and humiliation.
 Children may not be able to or may not want to bring their friends home, or socialise with their peers, which may affect their ability to form relationships with other children.

 Tension and Stress